 BAC stands for Blood Alcohol Concentration, a measure of how much alcohol a person has in their system.
+BAC is measured in grams of alcohol/milliliter of blood.

 Two different individuals can drink the same amount of alcohol and end up with a different BAC.
 The difference depends on: